 Our table sat near the good-sized sushi bar, so during the course of the evening we had the opportunity to observe a variety of dishes being expertly crafted.

-Birthday Dinner Menu
+Birthday Dinner Menu/Review

 As this was her birthday present I told my daughter she was free to order whatever she wanted.
 After due consideration, we decided to order a number of small plates so we could sample a variety of dishes.